 Campus: 28-acre campus located in the heart of St. Petersburg, a small city located on Tampa Bay

-New Facilities: The Janet Root Theatre, which opened in 2007, is a state-of-the-arts facility and a centerpiece of Shorecrest's vibrant arts program.
-Landy Hall, the main high school building, was completed in 2008.
-It is the first two-story building on campus, and includes classrooms, a state-of-the-art computer lab, a college center, and a closed circuit TV system.
+New Facilities: Landy Hall, the main high school building, was completed in 2008.
+It was the first two-story building on campus, and includes classrooms, a computer lab, a college center and a closed circuit TV system.
 The Middle Division Arts and Sciences Center opened in August 2009, and includes classrooms, science and computer labs, music and drama rooms and a covered outdoor pavilion.
-Each building has an arts room, which leads to a shared, outdoor arts patio with a kiln.
+Both buildings have an arts room, which leads to a shared, outdoor arts patio with a kiln.

 The Shorecrest Athletic Center opened in October 2011.
-The state-of-the-art facility includes a competitive gym, recreational gym, all-purpose weight and cardiovascular rooms, locker rooms, full-service concessions and a ticket booth, as well as office space for athletic faculty.
+The facility includes a competitive gym, recreational gym, all-purpose workout center, locker rooms, full-service concessions and a ticket booth, as well as office space for athletic faculty.

 Faculty: 101 professionals committed to their students and the development of the curriculum.
 Average tenure is 12 years — majority with advanced degrees.
 One-third of the faculty members are bilingual.